decentech/events/README.md

 #### The tech scene is awash with brand specific events.
 We're different by design.

-#### Unifying Bitcoin, Bitchain, Ethereum, IPFS, Maidsafe, and other Open Source projects working and and with decentralised platforms: developing, launching and growing.
+#### Unifying Bitcoin, Bitchain, Ethereum, IPFS, Maidsafe, and other Open Source projects working on and with decentralised platforms: developing, launching and growing.

 We take 3 consistent approaches:
 * education - newbie or seasoned pro our events will be designed for you to receive tangible value